snad-space/zwad/README.md

 # Run one algorithm
 zwadp -c iso oid_m31.dat feature_m31.dat > m31_iso.csv

+# zwadp uses only one core by default.
+Number of parallel
+# jobs may be increased with the -j option.
+zwadp -c iso -j 4 oid_m31.dat feature_m31.dat > m31_iso.csv

 # Run a few more algorithms
 for ALGO in iso lof gmm svm; do zwadp -c ${ALGO} oid_m31.dat feature_m31.dat > m31_${ALGO}.csv done

+# See the help
+zwadp -h
 ```